Allied Health Major (B.S. and B.A.)

 The Allied Health major at Otterbein University has been designed to expose students to the wide variety of options for study and career opportunities in the health care arena.
 We have two options for study within this major.
 Learn more.

 This program is designed to qualify you to site for the Board of certification (BOC) National Exam and prepare you for post-graduate careers.
 Learn more.

-Within the Health Education major, students may choose to pursue a Public Health concentration or to seek Multi-Age (pre K-12) teacher licensure.
-Either concentration will prepare students to sit for the Certified Health Education Specialist (CHES) exam.
+Within the Health Education major, students may choose to pursue a Public Health concentration.
 Learn more.

 This program prepares you to work in fields related to health and fitness, exercise science, nutrition, and lifestyle management and or to continue to a graduate program of study.
 You will work in a hands-on environment as a sophomore through a 75-hour practicum experience followed by a minimum of 300 practical hours as a senior in an internship setting.
 Learn more.

 The current trend in health care emphasizes wellness and prevention.
 Adding a nutrition minor to your degree will give you valuable credentials as the demand for nutrition-savvy health professionals is increasing.
 Learn more.

 One of the Top Programs in North America

 The Sport Management program at Otterbein University was granted special distinction by receiving national approval/accreditation from the North American Society for Sport Management-National Association for Sport and Physical Education (NASSM-NASPE) Sport Management Program Review Council.
 Learn more.

 The Otterbein University Master of Science in Allied Health in Exercise and Health Science program will prepare you for the next level in your career advancement through a challenging and professionally focused curriculum that will deepen your: